habeshawit/edu_tasks/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/habeshawit/edu_tasks.

 ## License
-The app is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the MIT License.